PabloVKF/PabloVKF/README.md

 - 🐍 I’m currently working on Python back-end project
 - ♟ I’m currently learning about design patterns
-- 💬 I’m looking to collaborate on any discussions of programimg
+- 💬 I’m looking to collaborate on any discussions of programming
 - 📚 I’m always looking for progamming study groups
 - 📭 Feel free to recomendation all kind of programimg study material